CompuCell3D/PythonScriptingManual/docs/dividing_clusters.rst

 ``ATTR_NAME_1`` and ``ATTR_NAME_2`` will not be copied).

-Finally, if you prefer manually setting the parent and child cells, you would use the flowing code:
+Finally, if you prefer manually setting the parent and child cells, you would use the following code:

 .. code-block:: python